Insurance and Annuities Frequently Asked Questions

 Using the best available information on the client’s circumstances,

-quotes are generated for all able products available to the agency.
+quotes are generated for all products available to the agency.
 Using

 field underwriting guidelines, the rating for the client is determined.